TutorialsByNick/tutorialsbynick.github.io/_posts/2016-05-25-how-to-install-ubuntu-in-a-virtual-machine-on-windows.md

 # Running Virtualbox

-Open VirtualBox and select the new button.
+Open VirtualBox and select the `New` button.

 ![VirtualBox Program]